jmetzger/training-kubernetes-networking/kubernetes-scheduler/network-bandwith/koordinator.md

 For more granular control, you can set specific load thresholds on individual nodes using annotations.
 By adding the `scheduling.koordinator.sh/usage-thresholds` annotation to a node, you can define custom utilization thresholds that Koordinator will consider during scheduling.

-For example, to set a CPU usage threshold of 80% and a memory usage threshold of 70% on a node:
+For example, to set a CPU usage threshold of 80% and a memory usage threshold of 70% on a node:

 ```bash
 kubectl annotate node <node-name> scheduling.koordinator.sh/usage-thresholds='{"usageThresholds":{"cpu":80,"memory":70}}'
 ```
-

 Replace `<node-name>` with the name of your node.
 This annotation helps Koordinator make more informed scheduling decisions based on the real-time load of each node.
-Detailed instructions can be found in the [Koordinator Load-Aware Scheduling Documentation](https://koordinator.sh/docs/user-manuals/load-aware-scheduling/).
+Detailed instructions can be found in the [Koordinator Load-Aware Scheduling Documentation](https://koordinator.sh/docs/user-manuals/load-aware-scheduling/).

 ---

 ### 4. **Deploy Pods Using Koordinator's Scheduler**

-When deploying your applications, specify `koord-scheduler` as the scheduler in your Pod or Deployment manifests to utilize Koordinator's scheduling capabilities.
+When deploying your applications, specify `koord-scheduler` as the scheduler in your Pod or Deployment manifests to utilize Koordinator's scheduling capabilities.

-Here's an example of a Deployment manifest:
+Here's an example of a Deployment manifest:

 ```yaml